Last Updated on 11/08/24 by Rose Palmer

 There are many different ways to experience Antarctica and each person has different priorities.
 While it would have been nice to set foot on the continent and to have a longer visit, I was also looking for a comfortable and budget friendly option to see this part of the world, especially as a solo cruiser.

-I was able to get a good last minute deal for solo travel which made the cruise very affordable (not in the tens of thousands of dollars).
+I was able to get a good last minute deal for solo travel which made the cruise relatively affordable (not in the tens of thousands of dollars).
 Also, since I was flying into and out of major South American cities (Santiago, Chile and Buenos Aires, Argentina) it meant that I had flight choices with reasonably priced airfare.
 As a bonus, the itinerary also provided for additional sightseeing opportunities.
 An all around win-win in my book.

 What I loved about this Princess cruise to Antarctica